ARM-software/gator/README_Streamline.txt

 	sudo ./gatord &
 Note: gatord requires libstdc++.so.6 which is usually supplied by the Linux distribution on the target.
 A copy of libstdc++.so.6 is available in the DS-5 Linux example distribution.

+*** Customizing the l2c-310 Counter ***

+The l2c-310 counter in gator_events_l2c-310.c contains hard coded offsets where the L2 cache counter registers are located.
+This offset can also be configured via a module parameter specified when gator.ko is loaded, ex:
+	insmod gator.ko l2c310_addr=<offset>
+Further, the l2c-310 counter can be disabled by providing an offset of zero, ex:
+	insmod gator.ko l2c310_addr=0

 *** Compiling an application or shared library ***

 Recommended compiler settings: